Remember Brazil is HUGE! If you don't want to spend too much time on the road/in the air, then I'd suggest just focus on a couple of areas.

 Rio is a must, no matter how much it has been said.
 5 days will be nice, dont miss beaches.
 Try to spend a weekend.
 If you love soccer, maybe it is a good idea to go to a stadium, but try to find some friend from here to join you.
 Rich nightlife.
 Nice nature.
 Angra dos Reis region is close to Rio, maybe you can take 3 extra days in there, and Ilha Grande is a nice place to stay.

 Well, for the other two weeks you need to make choices...Amazon Forest (never been ther, cant tell you how many days you need), Iguazu Falls (two days enough),all cities in the Northeast can take 2 weeks...
 (Salvador should be your first option but you also have Fortaleza, Jericoacoara, Recife).
 And if you wish to see marine life, and like to dive, go to Fernando de Noronha Island, the most beautiful place in Brazil.
 Pantanal and Bonito Region are very nice for those who like adventure.
-All those places are quite far from each other, and need to get a plane. about 5 years ago
+All those places are quite far from each other, and need to get a plane. almost 7 years ago